jdx/mise/SECURITY.md

 Eventually we will have 3 types of plugins:

-* [core](https://github.com/jdxcode/rtx/issues/236) - plugins that will be hardcoded into the CLI.
+* [core](https://github.com/jdxcode/rtx/issues/236) - plugins that are hardcoded into the CLI.
 These will be official plugins for the most common languages.
+Currently, these are only used when "experimental" is enabled.
 * community - plugins in the [rtx-plugins](https://github.com/rtx-plugins) GitHub Org.
 For now these will only have @jdxcode as the sole contributor, however this may change in the future for particular plugins with dedicated owners/collaborators.
 If you'd like your plugin to be moved here, ask me about it.